 Scandinavia might not seem like an obvious target market for e-commerce expansion plans, with its population of fewer than 27 million people spread across 3.4 million square kilometres.
-The Nordic countries and their associated territories also have distinct languages only spoken within the region and nowhere else in the world.
+The Nordic countries and their associated territories also have distinct languages only spoken within the region.

 Denmark: the most consumers buying from the UK

 At a staggering 98.1%, Denmark has the highest internet penetration rate in the Nordic region, as well as the second highest globally.
 This is reflected in its B2C e-commerce market, with 62% of Danish consumers purchasing goods online in 2019.
 Though only 26% of online shoppers in Denmark used web shops from outside the Nordic countries, almost half of that number purchased from UK based companies.
 Their total of 45% far outstripped Germany’s 31%, which was the next highest.
 As with Sweden and Norway, Denmark’s most popular e-commerce market is fashion, making up around a third of their £4.9 billion total.